-In September 2008, the school was named the UNC Gillings School of Global Public Health, in recognition of a generous gift from Dennis Gillings and Joan Gillings.
+In September 2008, the school was named the UNC Gillings School of Global Public Health in recognition of a generous gift from Dennis Gillings and Joan Gillings.
 Dennis Gillings was a biostatistics professor at the School from 1971 to 1988 and is founder, chairman and chief executive officer of Quintiles.
 Joan Gillings is a philanthropist and community volunteer.
 The $50 million donation was, at the time, the largest single gift in the history of the University of North Carolina at Chapel Hill.

 “From its earliest days, the School has had a strong moral compass,” said Barbara K. Rimer, DrPH, current dean.
 “That’s why it was a hospitable place for a group of South African anti-apartheid faculty who emigrated here.
-That’s why (the late environmental sciences and engineering professor) Dan Okun and other faculty members marched for civil rights in the 1960s.
+That’s why Dan Okun (the late environmental sciences and engineering professor) and other faculty members marched for civil rights in the 1960s.
 And that’s why a great deal of our research was and is focused on overcoming health disparities.”

 Faculty members have been coming and going across the world since the School began.
 For example, Bernard Greenberg, first a chair of biostatistics and later dean of the School, collaborated with colleagues in Egypt and a number of other countries, and our biostatisticians for years have trained their counterparts in Chile.

 Today, the School continues to award doctoral, master’s and undergraduate degrees and certificates to students who take courses on campus or via the Internet as distance learners.
-The School is ranked the top public school of public health (#2 overall) by U.S. News and World Report (ranked in 2011 for the 2012 edition).
+The School is ranked the top public school of public health (#2 overall) by U.S. News and World Report (ranked in 2015 for the 2016 edition).